 This dance form based on the martial arts incorporates the Veera Rasa of the Indian dramatic spectrum.
 The Seraikella Chhau Dance is an art form, which combines popular appeal with sophistication.

 The nature of the themes is similar to those of the classical dance forms, but it has permeated the rank and file of the people.
 The dances are usually vigorous.

 This is a vibrant and vivid theatrical dance form.
 Commencing with an invocation to Lord Ganesh, its themes reflect the struggle between good and evil, with episodes drawn from the great Indian epics, the Ramayana and the Mahabharata, as well as from the Puranas.

 Mask and elaborate characterize Chhau, as well as its acrobatic and powerful movement.
 The music of the dhol and shehnai ass to its energy.

 The Mayurbhanj Chhau dance is primarily maskless and renowned for its ‘Taandava’ (vigorous) and ‘Laasya’ (soft) dance substance.
 This Chhau dance is essentially a ritual based dance of Siva Gajan or Chaitra Parav.

-This unique folk-dance form is transmitted from generation to generation through precise training, regular practice and endurance of oral tradition.
-Present article deals with the intangible aspects of this well-known folk dance, by narrating the origin and development, technique, mood, items, stages, themes, composition of music, musical instrument, reasons for male dominance and the new trends adopted within the format of Mayurbhanj Chhau dance.
+This unique folk-dance form is transmitted from generation to generation through precise training, regular practice, and endurance of oral tradition.
+The present article deals with the intangible aspects of this well-known folk dance, by narrating the origin and development, technique, mood, items, stages, themes, the composition of music, musical instrument, reasons for male dominance and the new trends adopted within the format of Mayurbhanj Chhau dance.